Arabs: Modern period

-During the latter half of the 20th century, many Arab countries experienced political upheaval and conflicts, including coups, revolutions.
+During the latter half of the 20th century, many Arab countries experienced political upheaval and conflicts, including, revolutions.
 The Arab-Israeli conflict remains a major issue in the region, and has resulted in ongoing tensions and periodic outbreaks of violence.
 In recent years, the Arab world has faced new challenges, including economic and social inequalities, demographic changes, and the impact of globalization.
-The Arab Spring of 2011 reflected widespread dissatisfaction with the status quo and a desire for change, and led to significant political and social transformations in some Arab countries.
+The Arab Spring was a series of pro-democracy uprisings and protests that swept across several countries in the Arab world in 2010 and 2011.
+The uprisings were sparked by a combination of political, economic, and social grievances and called for democratic reforms and an end to authoritarian rule.
+While the protests resulted in the downfall of some long-time authoritarian leaders, they also led to ongoing conflicts and political instability in other countries.